Start Help Me Choose FAQs before you buy

 Is funding available?

 The Boiler Upgrade Scheme (BUS) is a £450 million scheme that offers upfront capital grants to households and small businesses looking to install heat pumps.
-BUS offers up to £5,000 towards the installation of an air source heat pump and up to £6,000 towards the installation of a ground source heat pump.
+BUS offers £7,500 towards the installation of an air source or a ground source heat pump.
 The BUS scheme officially launched on the 23rd May 2022 and heat pump installations commissioned from 1st in April 2022 are eligible for their respective grant.

 What are the different types of NIBE heat pump?